Bhavyakp321/sample/README.md

 # Area of Rectangle
-This simple Python script calculates the area of a rectangle based on user input for length and width.
+This is a simple Python script that calculates the area of a rectangle based on user input for length and width.

 ## HOW TO RUN